IV.

 to feed the chickens or to shift the cattle.

-He says the giving and receiving is
+He says this giving and receiving is

 the only comfort left to the old ones.

-That, and Daddy’s turf, and with it, our visit.
+That and Daddy’s turf, and with it, our visit.

 and so we keep on, even as the darkness

-settles and stars appear in the black sky,
+settles and stars appear in the black sky.

-and when the Hunter’s Moon is hidden, back
+And when the Hunter’s Moon is hidden, back

 behind a thatch of clouds, we know the way